Moesif/moesif-browser-js/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-The Moesif browser SDK enables you to track users and their API activity and send to [Moesif's](https://www.moesif.com) API analytics service.

-_This SDK can be used in conjunction with a [Moesif server SDK](https://www.moesif.com/implementation) to map out the entire customer journey from from acquisition to first API call._
+The Moesif browser SDK enables you to track user behavior and their UI actions and send to [Moesif's](https://www.moesif.com) API analytics service.
+This SDK can be used in conjunction with a [Moesif server SDK](https://www.moesif.com/implementation) to track API usage.
+This enables you to measure the entire customer journey from from _clicked sign up_ to _made first API call._

-The SDK automatically pulls useful data from a user's device including any marketing attribution, device type, and location information.
-They are added to a user and/or company profile in Moesif.
-You can add additional properties such as user email and company domain via the `identifyUser()` and `identifyCompany()` methods.
+The SDK also pulls useful data from a user's device including any marketing attribution, device type, and location information and stores in the user and/or company profile in Moesif.
+You can add additional customer properties such as user email and company domain via the `identifyUser()` and `identifyCompany()` methods.

-This SDK can also log outgoing AJAX API calls to third party services or your own APIs with the `start()` method.
+If required, this SDK can also log outgoing AJAX API calls to third party APIs with the `start()` method.
 API logging has native support for RESTful, GraphQL, Ethereum Web3, JSON-RPC, and other APIs

 Full documentation on Moesif integration is available [here](https://www.moesif.com/docs).